 Irish citizens living in Ireland have the right to vote in all elections and referenda.
 If you are living in Ireland but are not an Irish citizen you may vote in some elections.
 You can read about the political system at national level and the political system at local level.

-Active retirement is a concept while has become increasingly popular in Ireland and there is a range of organisations which promote education and leisure activities for retired people.
+A range of organisations promote education and leisure activities for retired people.